Overview:

 Stipend and Credit:

-WPLC will provide a modest $1,500 stipend for up to four Summer 2025 law clerks.
+WPLC will provide a modest $1,500 stipend for up to six Summer law clerks.
 We strongly encourage applicants to seek additional funding through their schools, the National Lawyers Guild, Equal Justice America, or other public interest funding sources.
 WPLC will support efforts to secure funding or academic credit as needed.

 Location: